 Duration: 90 minutes

-Brief lecture introducing participants to (a) concepts (point of view, perspective, location, frame/framing, capture, representation, depiction, background, close-up/aerial view, etc.) and (b) to the task: to create a visual representation of human mobility; borders and bordering; or stasis (staying put, being stuck).
+- the task: to create a visual representation of human mobility; borders and bordering; or stasis (staying put, being stuck).

 Using digital cameras (mobile phone cameras are ok), participants are asked to take a series of photographs representing the above-mentioned themes experimenting with the above-mentioned concepts.
-Of these, they are asked to choose one.
+Of these, participants are asked to choose one.

 The participants present their chosen photograph to the group.
 A discussion ensues.

-- Projector and laptop/ special online platform or application
+- Projector and laptop/special online platform or application